99.7 The Point

 Presented By Price Chopper

-Go Red For Women Fashion Show
+The Red Fashion Show

-Benefiting: American Heart Association
+In Partnership With: American Heart Association

 2nd Annual Bourbon & Bacon Fest